Eric-Dolecki-Bose/Bose-UI/README.md

 ### CheckMarkDotAnimated
 ![green check](./green-check.png)

 Like the CheckMarkDot class below, but it will animate draw using another color if you'd like.
 You must set the `animated` Boolean before you call animate on it because it sets up a `CAShapeLayer`.
 Can revist this in the future and streamline it so that animate calls take care of that instead.
 This checkmark is slightly thicker than CheckMarkDot, has a transparent background, and you can draw it whatever size you'd like.
 You can also control the speed of the animation using `TimeInterval`.
+Reset now takes an optional parameter/argument of `withFade`, a Boolean.
+So you can get a quick snap, or a 0.5s fade out of the animationColor.

 ```swift
 foo = CheckMarkDotAnimated(frame: CGRect(x: 0, y: 0, width: 40, height: 40),